 In the past 2 articles, we looked at the 2 most popular screens.
 The Greenblatt Magic Formula screen looks for good quality companies whose shares can be purchased at bargain prices.
 The Piotroski screen looks for low price-to-book value stocks with improving fundamentals.
 While both screens allow investors to achieve significant returns if used as designed, they each have their flaws.

 The Piotroski screen starts by selecting the top 20% companies with the highest book-to-market ratio.
 Numerous studies have proven low book-to-market strategies to deliver high returns.
-These studies also showed that the success of such a strategy relies on the strong performance of only a few firms, while the majority of other firms in that selection showed below market performance.
-Piotroski designed the F-score to filter out the companies with improving fundamentals, which had a significantly positive impact on overall performance.
+These studies also showed that the success of such a strategy relies on the strong performance of only a few firms, while the majority of other firms in that selection showed below-market performance.
+Piotroski designed the F-score to filter out the companies with improving fundamentals, which significantly impacted overall performance.